 - Drive at the posted highway speed while travelling to the monument; every 5 mph above 65 mph results in a 7-percent increase in fuel use.

-To calculate your carbon footprint or to learn about other actions you can take to make your home, office, or school sustainable, visit the Do your Part! website.
+To learn about other actions you can take to make your home, office, or school sustainable, visit the Do your Part! webpage.